The views expressed by the hosts on this program are rooted in a daily relentless and unstoppable pursuit of the truth.

 That's how common it's become, and that's how easy it is for somebody to steal your identity.

-Now, if this guy had life lock, this would never have happened.
+Now, if this guy had Life Lock, this would never have happened.

-Well, you can't say never, nobody's ever, ever gonna fully stop identity theft.
+Nobody's ever, ever going to fully stop identity theft.

 But the odds are this guy would have known long before he got in his car to go to the store that somebody was trying to steal his identity.

-Because life lock has the best identity alert system in the country.
+Because Life Lock has the best identity alert system in the country.

-They protect your information that you give them and they do not sell it.
+They protect your information that you give them, and they do not sell it.

 Do you know some of their competitors do?